 After extensive use, the sealing material which provides glass and door seal may need to be replaced if it does not sustain its resilience.
 Inspect the glass and door seal periodically to ensure proper seal.
 If the gaskets become frayed or worn, replace immediately.
-Contact your dealer or Customer Service at (800) 245-6489 for approved replacement parts.
+Contact your dealer or Customer Service at (800) 245-6489 or www.englanderstoves.com for approved replacement parts.